• Home

 So, which one to use: peel stop vs peel bonds?

-To choose the right product you need to understand their pros and cons.
+To choose the right product you need to understand its pros and cons.
 Like the peel-stop will stick well and let your wall breathe.
 But you’ll have to remove the flaky parts first.
-Whereas peel-bonds reduce labor, prep time, and cracks.
+Whereas peel bonds reduce labor, prep time, and cracks.
 However, it’ll cause flaky exteriors and needs surface preparation.

 But wait, a few sentences can’t explain the real deal.
 So, why don’t we take a look at this closely to see the actual matter?